Miracle4real/LITA_Class_Projects/README.md

 ### Working with Large Datasets
 - Topics covered:
   - Microsoft Excel: a powerful tool for data analysis, widely used for organizing, analyzing and visualizing data.
 Below is an overview of how Excel can be used for Data Analysis:
+    1. Data Loading and Inspection.
+    2. Handling missing variables.
+    3. Data Cleaning: This includes removing duplicates, handling missing data, and using functions like TRIM to remove extra spaces.
-    1. Sorting and Filtering: Excel allows you to sort data in ascending and descending order and filter out unnecessary data for specific criteria.
+    4. Sorting and Filtering: Excel allows you to sort data in ascending and descending order and filter out unnecessary data for specific criteria.
-    2. Data Cleaning: This includes removing duplicates, handling missing data, and using functions like TRIM to remove extra spaces.
-    3. Text to Columns: This feature splits text into different columns, which is useful for separating data like full names int first and last names.
+    5. Text to Columns: This feature splits text into different columns, which is useful for separating data like full names int first and last names.

   - SQL for D
 ### Data Sources
 The primary sources of Data used here is Data Sales